The Ultimate Chicken Enchilada Casserole Recipe

 If you’re having trouble finding it, don’t hesitate to ask a store employee for assistance.
 They can direct you to the correct aisle or even show you exactly where the enchilada sauce is located in the store.

-- Cover the casserole dish with plastic wrap or aluminum foil.
+- Cover with plastic wrap or aluminum foil.

 Reheating